sara1122387-lgtm/EncFileManager/README.md

 - XOR or other algorithms can be added in future phases.
 - Current encryption only works on text files (`txt`).

+## Project Stage - Phase 4
+**Phase 4 (Integration & Encrypted File Handling Extension)** – This phase focuses on integrating encryption logic into the file management system and improving its modularity and usability.
+### Key Updates
+- Added EncryptedFileHandler class that extends FileHandler to support encrypted read/write operations.
+- Integrated the CaesarEncryptor class for simple encryption and decryption of text files.
+- Made encryption optional — the handler works in normal or encrypted mode depending on whether an encryptor object is provided.
+- Improved code reusability by using super() calls and consistent return values for all I/O operations.
+- Added type hints and detailed docstrings for better readability and future maintainability.
+- Prepared the project for future integration of multiple encryption algorithms (e.g., XOR, AES).

+### Notes
+- The encryption system is now fully integrated into the core file management workflow.
+- Users can now choose between normal and encrypted file operations without changing the main code logic.
+- This phase emphasizes object-oriented design and inheritance-based extensibility.
+- Next phases will explore GUI interaction and stronger encryption algorithms.

 ## Team
 - **[Sara Mohammed Abd AL_Zahra]** – Lead Developer & Coordinator
 - **[Sara Ahmed]** – Testing Support